 - Steroid creams on the face (prescribed ubiquitously by Western dermatologists)

 - Fluoride toothpaste

-- Sodium laureth/lauryl sulfate (foaming agent) in toothpaste and hair care products
+- Sodium laureth/lauryl sulfate (foaming agent) in toothpaste, hair care, laundry, and skin care products

 - Stress (this is a big one, from causation to long-term management)